kunalprompt/nodePractices/README.md

   4.2 Magical new keyword in Javascript

-5. Object Oriented programming
+5. Object Oriented programming - Prototype based OOP

-  * Properties
+  5.1 How Javascript is different in context of OOP?

+  5.2 Implementing inheritance

+  5.3 Implementing multiple inheritance (Quasi multiple inheritance)

 *.
 Quizzes